Buxar district: Geography

 Buxar district is located in the southwestern part of the state of Bihar, bordered by Rohtas and Kaimur districts to the south, and by Bhojpur district to the east.
 To the north and west, respectively, the Ganges and Karmanasa Rivers form the boundary with the state of Uttar Pradesh.
 In Uttar Pradesh, the district of Ballia is to the north and west of Buxar and that of Ghazipur lies to the west.)

-Buxar district covers an area of 1,703 km^{2}, roughly 1.8% of the total area of Bihar, making it the 30th largest district in the state by area.
+Buxar district covers an area of 1,703km^{2}, roughly 1.8% of the total area of Bihar, making it the 30th largest district in the state by area.
 Much of the district consists of an alluvial plain, gently sloping downward toward the northeast, with a height ranging from 71m above sea level in the south to 66m in the north.
 The soil consists of ultisols, ochrepts, orthents, fluvents, and psamments.

-The district formerly had large areas of forest cover, but deforestation caused by clearing land for agriculture has significantly reduced its area.
+The district originally had large areas of forest cover, but deforestation caused by clearing land for agriculture has significantly reduced its area.
 This has also caused wildlife in the area to dramatically decline in numbers.
 Common trees in the forests of Buxar district are mango, seasum, mahua, and bamboo.
 Their main human use is as firewood.
 Additionally, long jhalas grass grows near the Ganges and is used to make roofs for kuccha houses.